-The Recent Race to Cloud and the SIX R’s to Guide Your WayStuart Palmer,
+The Recent Race to Cloud and the six Rs to guide your way

-The arrival of Covid19, has forced businesses to question a lot of what had previously been taken for granted about their IT infrastructure.
-The most agile amongst them have already put in place the clearest answer to their new challenges - migration to cloud.
+The most agile amongst them have already put in place the clearest answer to new challenges - a migration to cloud.

 For organisations that have maintained traditional on-premise datacentres and server rooms, an overnight shift to remote working has almost certainly made them wonder how they’ll regularly maintain or fix equipment in any future lockdowns and whether their office bandwidth will cope with disparate remote working.